mpalash/aliakbarmehta/_content/luminous-matter.md

 ---
+title: Luminous Matter
 layout: content
-title: Luminous Matter
-tag: "past project"
+tag: past project
+pubdate: '2019'
 hero: /assets/img/lm1-large.jpg
 children:
   - LM ~ Prelude to Luminous Matter (Animated)
   - 'LM ~ Luminous Matter, Animated Short'
   - LM ~ Press Kit
+  - LM ~ Dystopia and Urban Imagination
+  - 'LM ~ Working stills, 2011'
 ---
 [Luminous Matter](http://luminousmatter.in/) is a collaborative experimental short film, set in a parallel post-apocalyptic present, where mankind no longer exists.
 In a world covered with nuclear fog and left to total ruin, a rapidly evolving race of uranium-based life forms called Ouraosteus have emerged.